WoodMac: 6 Cleantech Startups to Watch

 It's debatable whether venture capital is the best way to fund cleantech startups at scale.
 But the reality is that an influential incubator or fund is often the first rung on a cleantech startup's ladder to growth.

-With that in mind, each quarter Wood Mackenzie updates a list of "Trailblazer" startups for its Grid Edge clients.
+With that in mind, Wood Mackenzie updates a list of "Trailblazer" startups each quarter for its Grid Edge clients.
 These are cleantech startups that have been validated through their association with one or more leading incubators or funds, and which target key grid edge markets, from energy management to electric vehicles.

-The incubators and funds that WoodMac partners with to learn about these companies include Powerhouse, Cyclotron Road, and Clean Energy Trust.
+The incubators and funds that WoodMac partners with to learn about these companies include Powerhouse, Cyclotron Road and Clean Energy Trust.

 The full Trailblazers list includes buzzed-about startups such as Dandelion, Leap and Heliolytics.
 Below, WoodMac analysts comment on a few additional Trailblazer startups that haven't popped up as much in the news cycle yet — but which are addressing key challenges in the grid edge space and beyond.